rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 inside a set is meaningless, so \\( \\\{ a,b,c \\\} \\) and \\( \\\{ c,b,a \\\}
 \\) are the same set written in two different ways.

-Sets are a fundamental mathematical construct and serve as a handy data structure when writing computer programs.
+Sets are a fundamental mathematical construct and serve as a convenient data structure when writing computer programs.
 Some languages implement sets by default.
 But in others, like Go, you have to implement yourself.